 These shawarma hummus bowls are inspired by the hummus bowls at a fast-casual lunch spot in downtown Minneapolis that my team frequented back when I worked in the corporate world.
 It was one of my favorite lunches because life seriously doesn’t get better than a bowl of creamy, dreamy hummus piled high with all kinds of toppings (along with the warmest & freshest puffy pita – DROOL.).

 I originally published this hummus bowl recipe back in 2018.
 It continues to be a PWWB fave up to this day, which isn’t surprising to me whatsoever.
 These hummus bowls are colorful, flavorful, & fresh feel-good food, & they’re so easy to throw together on even the busiest weeknights.
-We’re revisiting it today in conjunction with our PWWB Monthly Recipe Challenge.
 I’ve streamlined the recipe a bit & have added a plant-based option for our vegetarian, vegan, & veggie-loving readers, but it still delivers the same colorful, texture-filled, flavor-bomb meal that you already know & love.
 (I promise!)

 Easy Shawarma Hummus Bowls – Recipe Highlights

 These shawarma hummus bowls are…

 - MEGA-FLAVORFUL! – With the toasty warm shawarma spices, tangy brightness of quick pickled onions, & crisp freshness of any fresh veggies you love, these bowls are filled with flavor. (& they’re a texture-lover’s dream!)

 - SERIOUSLY EASY – Aside from prepping a quick shawarma marinade & whatever toppings you’re craving, these hummus bowls are mostly an assembly job.
 Plus, they’re super meal prep friendly – check the Recipe Notes for meal prep tips!